CSS is not loaded, skipping JS styling functions for best readability.

 B. General Fund: The General Fund finances all District programs and consists of the 4 accounts described below.
 Funds can move as needed among these accounts.

-iii) Long-Term Operating Reserve – Whenever the District’s revenue exceeds annual budgeted operating needs, the surplus will be assigned to this account to meet anticipated future operating expenses.
+iii) Long-Term Reserve – Target reserve of three months or 25%, whichever is greater, of current operating expenditures will be maintained in anticipation of ordinary facility maintenance and/or extreme events.
+Spending of the long-term reserve below the 25% minimum target requires Board approval.
+Whenever the District’s revenue exceeds annual budgeted operating needs, the surplus will be assigned to this account to meet anticipated future operating and/or capital expenses.
 The transfer of surplus funds shall take place when the 13th month is finalized, no later than the end of 1st Quarter.

 C. Debt Service Fund: In the event that the District assumes voter-approved debt for capital construction, this fund would be restricted to that purpose.

-A. The Board shall establish, in consultation with the Director, a 10-Year Strategic Financial Plan and shall review it annually.
+A. The Board shall establish, in consultation with the Director, a 10-Year Strategic Financial Forecast and shall review it annually.

 3. Annual Budget

-A. The annual budget is the financial plan for the operation of the District for the current year.
-It provides the framework for both expenditures and revenues for the year and translates into financial terms the priorities of the District.
-The fiscal year for the District is January 1 through December 31.
+A. The fiscal year for the District is January 1 through December 31.
+The annual budget is the financial plan for the operation of the District for the current year.
+It provides the framework for both expenditures and revenues for the year, and translates the priorities of the District into financial terms.

-B. The development, presentation and administration of the annual budget are the responsibility of the Director assisted by the designee.
-The process begins in September with the final budget approved by the Board in December prior to the deadline established by the State of Colorado
+B. The development, presentation and administration of the annual budget are the responsibility of the Director assisted by the Accountant.
+The process begins in July with the final budget approved by the Board in December prior to the deadline established by the State of Colorado.

 D. The final budget will be approved by resolution and submitted as a total allocated expense amount with a resolution authorizing the mill levy assessment.

-E. The Board must approve any subsequent increase to the total allocated expenditures by resolution as soon as practical after the overage is known.
+E. The Board must approve any subsequent increase to the total allocated expenditures by resolution as soon as practical after an overage is known.

 4. Purchasing, Contracts, Check Writing and Credit Cards